 If the child doesn’t eat vegetables but likes cucumber, carrots and tomatoes.
 Make salads.

 I will not insist on any processed food, so complete no-no for cereals.
 Its loaded with sugar.

-Instead of serving the child bread, any form white, brown or wheat , develop a habit in child to eat parathas.
+Instead of serving the child bread, any form white, brown or wheat , develop a habit in the child to eat parathas.
 Again very healthy.
 Most kids like cheese, it can be added to any kind of paratha to make it interesting.

 Another good recipe is our very own halwa.
 It can made either from sooji or whole wheat atta.
 But i recommend halwa made from rajgira flour.
 It has a very high content of iron.
 Again very healthy and filling for the child.
 Small portion can also provide valuable nutrients.

 Also if any food served with ketchup makes it tempting for the child.
-So lastly sharing recipe of homemade tomato ketchup without any preservatives.
+So lastly sharing the recipe of homemade tomato ketchup without any preservatives.
 This is my mother in law’s tried and tasted recipe which my husband and sister in law used to enjoy as kids.